 Generally, people who ride electric bicycles are trying to save money as well as reduce their carbon footprint on the earth.

-Increases Safety Risks
+Increase Safety Risks

-This should go without saying but we will say it anyway.
-The faster you are traveling the harder it is to stop quickly.
+This should go without saying, but we will say it anyway.
+The faster you are traveling, the harder it is to stop quickly.
 It only makes sense that increasing your speed will increase your risk of having an accident and injuring yourself or someone else.

 Read also: Are electric bikes dangerous?
 What are e-bike risks?
 And, How safe are electric bikes?

-For this reason alone it is not a good idea to derestrict the speed sensor on your electric bicycle.
+For this reason alone, it is not a good idea to derestrict the speed sensor on your electric bicycle.
 If you are traveling too fast and cannot stop in time, your fun ride just turned into a nightmare.

-Reduces Battery Life
+Reduce Battery Life

-Derestricting your electric bicycle will increase your speed but it can also help to drain your battery faster.
+Derestricting your electric bicycle will increase your speed, but it can also help to drain your battery faster.
 To preserve your bicycle’s battery keep things the way the manufacturer intended.

-Derestricting the e-bike speed limit will not only reduce battery life, but will also increase wear-and-tear of other e-bike parts, such as engine and breaks for example.
+Derestricting the e-bike speed limit will not only reduce battery life but will also increase wear-and-tear of other e-bike parts, such as the engine and breaks for example.
 Specific e-bike models have been built with certain speeds and braking distances in mind.
 Changing speed characteristics will also alter other parameters of your e-bike.

-Voids Warranty
+Void Warranty

 Let’s face it, electric bicycles are not inexpensive by any means.
-Having said that, if something breaks or fails you probably do not want to fork out a bunch of cash to fix it.
+Having said that, if something breaks or fails, you probably do not want to fork out a bunch of cash to fix it.
 This here is another major reason to keep your electric bicycle as is.

 Read also: Why are electric bikes so expensive?
 And, Does it make sense to buy the cheapest electric bicycle?

-Risks Outweigh Rewards When Derestricting Speed
+Clearly, Risks Outweigh Rewards

 Although you may be able to get to your destination a little bit faster if you derestrict your speed sensors, the risks are generally not worth the few minutes that you saved.
 Instead of trying to speed through life, slow down and enjoy the ride; you may be surprised at what you find along the way.